How to Build a Better Smoothie

 Smoothies sound like they’re good for you, but are they?
 Many are total sugar bombs and lack the balance of protein, fat, and fiber necessary to be truly nourishing.

 One of the great things about smoothies is that they can be improvised using ingredients you probably have on hand.
-Here, Sun Basket registered dietitian Lindsey Kane shows what ingredients to choose to make any smoothie a nutritional powerhouse.
+Here, Sun Basket's Director of Nutrition, Lindsey Kane shows what ingredients to choose to make any smoothie a nutritional powerhouse.
 For more smoothie inspo, check out Lindsey's four smoothies for starting your day right.

 Give your smoothie a rich, creamy body.
 Because fats are slowly digested, they'll also keep you feeling fuller longer.
 Plus, our fat-soluble vitamins (A, D, E, K) need to be digested with fat in order for us to reap their benefits.
 Fats are also important in hormone regulation, cognitive health, fighting inflammation, and so much more.